New details emerge about Brian Laundrie's behavior in the days after Petito went missing - Local News 8

 FBI Special Agent in Charge Michael Schneider said, “While this warrant allows law enforcement to arrest Mr. Laundrie, the FBI and our partners across the country continue to investigate the facts and circumstances of Ms. Petito’s homicide.
 We urge individuals with knowledge of Mr. Laundrie’s role in this matter or his current whereabouts to contact the FBI.”

 Local and federal officials continue to search for any signs of Laundrie in the Carlton Reserve, a roughly 25,000-acre nature preserve near his parents’ home in North Port.
-The search had paused Thursday overnight due to darkness and will resume Friday, the North Port Police Department said.
+The search resumed once again Friday morning after being paused overnight due to darkness, the North Port Police Department said.

 Law enforcement began their search of the area after Laundrie’s family said to police last Friday that he had not been seen for days, telling his family he was headed to the reserve before not being heard from again.